dag7dev/WAProperRenamer/README.md

 # WAProperRenamer
-Given Whatsapp Images folder, or any folder you like, it renames each file from Whatsapp format to a standard one, basing itself on last modified date.
+Simple Python script which given 'Whatsapp Images' folder, or any folder you like, it renames each file from Whatsapp format to a standard one, basing itself on last modified date.

 Ex.
 IMG-YYYYMMDD-WAXXXX => IMG-YYYYMMDD-HHMMSS